JacobMcDonnell/dwm/README.md

 ## Dependencies

-- 'dwmblocks' or some other status bar program
+- `dwmblocks` or some other status bar program

 - `dmenu`